Portal about bathroom renovation. Useful tips

 Initial form: translation:

-A teacher (common) - teacher (m) / teacher (f)
+A teacher (general r.) - teacher (m. r.) / teacher (f. r.)

-A pupil (common) - student (m) / student (f)
+A pupil (gen. r.) - student (m. r.) / student (f. r.)

-A friend (common) - friend (m) / girlfriend (f)
+A friend (gen. r.) - friend (m. r.) / girlfriend (f. r.)

 “Perhaps you should,” replied the doctor.
 "My friend should, perhaps, have taken you along with him ; but the slight, if there be one, was unintentional.
-And you don "t like Mr. Arrow?" (original)
+And you don't like Mr. Arrow? (original)

 For example: